We will ensure that every complaint is received courteously before being investigated and acted on quickly and appropriately.

 When a complaint is received it is forwarded to the Public Officer who will co-ordinate the investigation and response.
 It will be recorded in a Complaints Register, and an acknowledgement letter detailing what procedures will be following shall be sent.
 You should receive the acknowledgement letter in three days.

-The complaint will then be sent to the appropriate Unit Manager, Director, General Manager or Mayor for investigation.
-Serious complaints will be copied to the General Manager immediately.
+The complaint will then be sent to the appropriate Unit Manager, Director, Chief Executive Officer or Mayor for investigation.
+Serious complaints will be copied to the Chief Executive Officer immediately.

-- Complaints involving corruption or Pecuniary/Conflict of Interest will be referred to the General Manager.
+- Complaints involving corruption or Pecuniary/Conflict of Interest will be referred to the Chief Executive Officer.

-- Complaints relating to Councillors will be referred to the General Manager who will consult with the Mayor.
+- Complaints relating to Councillors will be referred to the Chief Executive Officer who will consult with the Mayor.

-- Complaints against the General Manager will be sent to the Mayor.
+- Complaints against the Chief Executive Officer will be sent to the Mayor.

 - Complaints relating to Competitive Neutrality will be referred to the Customer and Corporate Director.
 They will also be reported in Council’s Annual Report.